 The dairy processing industry is large, stable, and resistant to economic downturns.
 Dairy foods are staples and enjoy steady demand.
 The need for dairy protein as a nutritional supplement is growing worldwide.
 Experts project steady industry growth for at least the next couple of decades.

-The MPS program tuition for 2018-2019 is $24,000 per student.
-This amount covers tuition and fees.
+The MPS program tuition for 2019-2020 is $24,000 per student.
+Additional fees can be found here.
 There may additional costs, including books, licensure fees, supplies, and travel expenses, but these costs will likely be minimal.
 Fees are subject to change without prior notice.
 This is a self-sustaining program; no state resources are used to support the program.

 No. All students pay the same tuition and fees.

 The MPS program does not offer scholarships.
 The program does qualify for student loan programs.
 A limited number of assistantships and sponsorships may be available.
 If you are interested, please contact MPS Program Manager Tom Johnson at firstname.lastname@example.org.